 The strength of Dots Academy lies in their prowess as a Bank exam trainer.
 A new approach coupled with visionaries as faculties enhance the training process.

 Our first stage of coaching involves 80% class sessions and 20% practice.
 Further, at the next stage, it is 50% class and 50% practice and final stage involve 20% class and 80 % practice.
 We cover the complete syllabus.
 Practice exercise involves mock tests and time-based modules both offline and online.

-We provide quality bank coaching in Trivandrum as well as bank coaching in Kollam at our respective centers.
+We provide quality bank coaching in Trivandrum as well as in Kollam at our respective centres.
 This involves both bank PO coaching in Trivandrum and bank PO coaching in Kollam.
-Without an iota of exaggeration, it can be said that Dots Academy provides the best bank coaching in Kerala.
+Without an iota of exaggeration, one can say that Dots Academy provides the best bank coaching in Kerala.